top of page

 The results and conclusions were interesting to note.

-I did up up a table modelling the annual compensation packages in each year from the age of 24 - the assumed university graduation age - all the way to an arbitrary retirement age of 55.
-I assumed that past 55, one increasingly finds it difficult to obtain gainful employment.
+This led me to do up a table calculating the annual salaries in each year starting from the age of 24 - the average university graduation age - all the way to an arbitrary retirement age of 55.

-Furthermore not all increases in salaries follow the headline inflation.
-For example, getting promoted into a more senior position with more responsibilities typically comes with a double-digit pay raise, or sometimes even a multiple increase over the current income levels.
-It is also commonplace to see double digit raises when jumping ship, and in some cases, even a sign-on bonus.
+For example, getting promoted into a more senior position with added responsibilities typically comes with a bigger jump in pay, or sometimes even a multiple increase over current income levels.

 But you get the point.

 In some ways, applying a 3% wage inflation over one's useful economic life seems a tad conservative and over-simplistic.
-Even for non C-suite positions, moving between grades typically involves a huge bump in salaries.

 The chart looks something like this:

-The numbers are even more pronounced once you hit your mid thirties and beyond.
-With ten years of experience on your back, it will basically take you only half the time required to obtain the same aggregate amount of income earned since you graduated - assuming you graduated at age 24.
+With decades of experience on your back, it will basically take you only half the time required to obtain the same aggregate amount of income earned since you graduated - assuming you graduated at age 24.

 Again this excludes any ex gratia payments along the way and significant pay bumps attributed to taking on more responsibilities on the job.